Updated September 2017

 has a history of strong performance at OutdoorGearLab.
 This is Timbuk2's answer to the modern world.
 It's a "briefcase" for the reluctant business person and ideal for someone who travels a lot with a computer and various electronics and gets tired of having to remove their laptop every time they go through airport security.
 Timbuk2 introduces a novel concept with the three-sided zippered compartment which opens the bag like a clamshell and slides your electronics through the X-Ray machine while remaining stowed inside that padded sleeve.

-Read full review: Timbuk2 Command Messenger
+Read review: Timbuk2 Command Messenger

 Analysis and Test Results